Progress Over Perfection: The Classroom Mantra Every Student Needs

 Bring it to your classroom

 The best classroom décor does more than fill a wall — it shapes how students feel about themselves as learners.
-Progress Over Perfection has earned its place on teachers' walls because it tackles the single most common thing standing between students and their potential, in language they can absorb at a glance.
+Progress Over Perfection has earned its place on teachers' walls because it tackles the single most common thing standing between students and their potential, in language they can absorb at a glance and carry with them for years.

-See it full-size and choose your format on Redbubble — poster, print, sticker or more — and give your students a daily reminder that the goal was never to be perfect.
-The goal is to keep going.
+See it full-size and choose your format on Redbubble — poster, print, sticker or more — and explore the wider Inspiration collection for companion pieces that build on the same growth-minded spirit.
+Give your students a daily reminder that the goal was never to be perfect.
+The goal is to keep going, one honest step at a time.

 Shop the poster →